Potato Towers – Best Varieties to Grow and Other Tips for Success

 This part is really fun for kids young and old.
 It’s one of my favorite end of summer activities!
 Because dumping the soil out loosens it, you can comb through the soil with your hands, making it easier to grab potatoes without harming them.

-Use your harvest to make potato pancakes or cheesy scalloped potatoes, or cure them and store them in the root cellar for later use.
+Use your harvest to make something tasty like potato pancakes, or cure them and store them in the root cellar for later use.

 mother and child harvesting potatoes from potato tower